Regulation of PFAS firefighting foams

 What are other jurisdictions doing?

 Queensland and South Australia already have requirements in place to phase out the use of firefighting foams containing PFAS.
 As part of the coordination of government responses to the management of PFAS, the Commonwealth has also published the National PFAS Position Statement that sets out nationally agreed objectives to reduce or phase out products and articles containing PFAS.
-The proposed Regulation aligns with the National PFAS Position Statement and is the first step to achieving its objectives.
+The Regulation aligns with the National PFAS Position Statement and is the first step to achieving its objectives.

 - PFAS Regulation mailbox: email@example.com